Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-We have found that the modular space for a genus zero Riemann surface ${\cal M}_{0}$ consists of a single point and for a genus one surface ${\cal M}_{1}={\cal F}$.
-The case with $g>1$ is more complicated.
+We have found that the modular space for a genus zero Riemann surface ${\cal M}_{0}$ consists of a single point while for genus one ${\cal M}_{1}={\cal F}$.
+The case of higher genus requires more care.
 To construct the moduli space ${\cal M}_{g}$ with $g>1$ we are going to use the sewing technique.
-Let us consider a genus-$g$ Riemann surface with two punctures (fig. \ref{sewing}) located at $P_{1}$ and $P_{2}$ and let us also consider two annuli around these points with coordinates $z_{1}$ and $z_{2}$ such that $z_{1}(P_{1})=z_{2}(P_{2})=0$.
-We can sew the Riemann surface by identifying the points on the annuli via the transformation
+Let be a genus-$g$ Riemann surface with two punctures located at $P_{1}$ and $P_{2}$, together with two annuli around these points with complex coordinates $z_{1}$ and $z_{2}$ such that $z_{1}(P_{1})=z_{2}(P_{2})=0$~(see fig.~\ref{sewing}).
+We can sew the Riemann surface by identifying the two points on the annuli through the transformation